kenderb/WEATHER-APP/README.md

-# Restaurant Landing page
+# Weather app

 >   I base this project on the practice for DOM manipulation with JavaScript, Webpack and working with APIS using OOP.
-This project is A app to see the climate in the city you want, you can toggle between C ° or F °.
+This project is an app to see the climate in the city you want, you can toggle between C ° or F °.
 Also you can see the current temperature, the feels like, humidity and more.

 ## Built With